-How to Ace HSC English Paper 1: Creative Writing
+How to Survive HSC English Paper 1: Acing the Creative Writing

-How to Ace the Paper 1 Creative Section
+How to Survive Paper 1: Acing the Creative Section

 Some people seem to possess the gift of imagination, able to weave lyrical sentences out of the air the night before a creative assignment is due.
 And then there are the great majority of us, for whom the word “creative” conjures up feelings of existential dread…